-b.
+- b.
 Full-time members of the Faculty who are in their sixth year and are candidates for tenure (and full-time members of the Library faculty and Artists-in-Residence who are in their sixth year and are candidates for reappointment) may apply for sabbatical leave.
-However, final approval of the sabbatical leave request is contingent upon the granting of tenure or, in the case of Library faculty and Artists-in-Residence, reappointment.
+However, final approval of the sabbatical leave request is contingent upon the granting of tenure or, in the case of Library faculty and Artists-in-Residence, reappointment. - 3.
+Procedures - a.
+Application - i.
+Application should be made on forms available through the Dean of the Faculty/Vice President for Academic Affairs. - ii.

-3. Procedures

-a.
-Application

-- Application should be made on forms available through the Dean of the Faculty/Vice President for Academic Affairs. - ii.
 Plans should be discussed with the applicant's Department Chair or Program Director at least two weeks prior to submission of application.
 The Department Chair or Program Director must then submit the online approval form. - iii.
 In addition to the application form, applicants must provide a brief statement of purpose, together with a detailed plan of work to be pursued, a brief statement of prospective value of the project, including plans for publication, exhibition, performance, innovation in pedagogy, preparation of new course, or modification of existing courses. - iv.
 For full-year sabbatical leaves, applications must be received by the Dean of the Faculty/Vice President for Academic Affairs no later than October 15 of the academic year preceding the desired leave.
 For one-semester sabbatical leaves, applications must be received by January 15 of the academic year preceding the desired leave.
-The Dean of the Faculty/Vice President for Academic Affairs' Office will transmit one copy to the Chair of the Faculty Development Committee.
+The Dean of the Faculty/Vice President for Academic Affairs' Office will transmit one copy to the Chair of the Faculty Development Committee. - b.
+Consideration - i.
+On or before either October 15 or January 15 (whichever date pertains) of the year preceding the intended leave, the applicant's Chair should submit to the Dean of the Faculty/Vice President for Academic Affairs an evaluation of the project together with an explanation of departmental arrangements for the applicant's absence.
+The Dean of the Faculty/Vice President for Academic Affairs' Office will transmit a copy to the Chair of the Faculty Development Committee. - ii.
+Applications will be considered jointly by the Dean of the Faculty/Vice President for Academic Affairs and the Faculty Development Committee.
+The Dean of the Faculty/Vice President for Academic Affairs makes recommendations to the Board of Trustees for final approval. - iii.
+Applicants and their departmental Chairs will be notified by November 15 or March 1 (whichever date pertains) of the academic year preceding the leave. - c.
+Reporting - i.
+Major changes in objectives after the leave has been granted must be reported and may be made only by agreement with the Dean of the Faculty/Vice President for Academic Affairs.
+Petition for such change must be made in writing. - ii.
+Upon completion of the leave, a final report shall be sent to the Dean of the Faculty/Vice President for Academic Affairs and the Chair of the department, not later than April 15 in the case of first-semester leaves and November 15 in the case of second-semester or full-year leaves.